m-guseva/m-guseva.github.io/_portfolio/SPMPreprocessingPipeline.md

 spm_jobman('run', matlabbatch)
 ```
 ## Smoothing
 Next, images were smoothed (i.e. averaged across neighboring voxels) to reduce the noise and enhance the signal.
-And finally, the loop needs to be closed with an end statement.
+And finally, the loop was to be closed with an end statement.

 ```matlab
 files = spm_select('FPList', funcFolder, '^u_run*')